fasil712/alx-system_engineering-devops/README.md

-This repo is describe about Besics of Shell
+This repo is describing Basics of Bash